LeanneChan/MUSA611_Midterm/README.md

 ## Introduction

-The purpose of this project is to make it easier for Singaporeans to locate nearest recycling locations, in an effort to encourage more recycling.
-The resulting site consists of 5 slide decks with various types of recycling collection points in Singapore.
+The purpose of this project is to make it easier for Singaporeans to locate nearest e-waste recycling locations, in an effort to encourage more recycling.
+The resulting site consists of 5 slide decks with various types of programmes for e-waste collection points in Singapore.
 The first and last slides serve as overviews.
-The slides allow the user to filter the points by street name.

 ### Data